 Graduate Certificate in Gerontology This educational program is designed to serve individuals from diverse educational, employment, and professional backgrounds who are interested in acquiring basic knowledge about gerontology and geriatrics and specialized knowledge of aging and aging processes.
 Students may focus broadly on a course of study in a general multidisciplinary track offered both on-campus as well as through Pitt Online.
-They may also select specialty tracks focused on prevention and healthy aging, dentistry, gerontechnology, law, mental health, nursing, occupational therapy/rehabilitation, public health, and social work.
+They may also select specialty tracks focused on prevention and healthy aging, dentistry, gerontechnology, law, mental health, nursing, occupational therapy/ rehabilitation, public health, and social work.
 Whether to gain credentials and skills for a competitive advantage in the marketplace or to enhance understanding of aging to inform the delivery of services, programs, or products, students may solely enroll in this certificate program or they may pursue the certificate in conjunction with a degree program.
 Credits earned for the certificate may often be applied toward a degree program.
-Pittsburgh, VA Pittsburgh Healthcare System, Pennsylvania State University Center on Healthy Aging, and the UPMC Aging Institute.
 Information about this Graduate Certificate in Gerontology Program can be found at: agingcertificate.pitt.edu.
+The Gerontology Program is recognized as one of the leading social gerontology research programs in the nation.
 Center for Caregiving Research, Education, and Policy In collaboration with the Health Policy Institute, the Gerontology Program of UCSUR launched the Center for Caregiving Research, Education, and Policy.
-The mission of the center is to enhance research on caregiving; train professionals and family caregivers to be as effective as possible; institute support programs integrating caregivers into existing health care services, long-term services and support systems; and inform public policy on the role of caregivers in state and national health care regulations.
-For more than three decades, our multidisciplinary faculty and clinicians at the University of Pittsburgh and UPMC have been at the forefront of research documenting the impact WHAT WE DO:

-Center Resources of caregiving on family caregivers and the persons they care for, developing intervention strategies to mitigate the negative effects and enhance the positive effects of caregiving, and formulating policy to support caregivers.
-The center consolidates and synergizes this expertise to accelerate the impact of our research on policy, health care systems, and the health of family members who are providing and receiving care.
+The mission of the Center is to enhance research on caregiving; train professionals and family caregivers to be as effective as possible; institute support programs integrating caregivers into existing health care services, long-term services and support systems; and inform public policy on the role of caregivers in state and national health care regulations.
+For more than three decades our multidisciplinary faculty and clinicians at the University of Pittsburgh and UPMC have been at the forefront of research documenting the impact of caregiving on family caregivers and the persons they care for, developing intervention strategies to mitigate the negative effects and enhance the positive effects of caregiving, and formulating policy to support caregivers.
+The Center consolidates 11 UNIVERSITY OF PITTSBURGH July 1, 2019-June 30, 2020, ANNUAL REPORT and synergizes this expertise to accelerate the impact of our research on policy, health care systems, and the health of family members who are providing and receiving care.
 Technology and Aging A major research project led by the Gerontology Program focuses on how and why community-residing older adults, particularly those with limited access to personal computers and mobile devices, use multi-user health kiosks located in congregate settings to self-monitor and manage several aspects of their health.
 In addition to tracking user engagement with the assessment and intervention features of the kiosk, the project explores health services utilization during up to 18 months of study participation and promotes patient-provider communication regarding personal health and family caregiving concerns.
 This project is supported by the Agency for Healthcare Quality and Research and involves multidisciplinary collaboration among researchers in the health professions, social sciences, engineering, computer science, and informatics from several universities.